-Help secure public safety when you know how first responders communicate during an emergency.
-Installing a public safety DAS is key to ensuring first responders don’t run into dead zones while doing their job.
-An EERCS improves signals so police and firefighters can stay in contact with their teams.
-Talk with Harris Communications about the best DAS design for your building and needs.
+Knowing how first responders communicate during an emergency makes it strikingly clear how necessary DAS is to public safety.
+Installing an ERRCS is key to ensuring first responders don’t run into reception dead zones on the job, which could cost the lives of emergency victims.
+An ERRCS improves radio and cell signal so police, firefighters, and EMS can stay in contact with their teams, hospitals, dispatch, and backup.
+Contact Harris Communications to get the best DAS design for your specific building and needs.